tvtaerum/mapCOVID_USA/README.md

 </dl>

 ### Deliverables:
-  1.  description of issues identified and resolved within specified limitations
+  1.  two Python programs to create maps for mainland USA based on counties and Arizona based on zip code polygons
-  2.  code fragments illustrating the core of how an issue was resolved
+  2.  html fragments illustrating the contents of an html file
-  3.  two Python programs which vectorize face and x-ray images and compare these images producing contrasts
+  3.  descriptions of the contents of an html file

 ### Limitations and caveates: